Barcode DC: A Lounge, a Meal, and City Energy

 Where Dinner Meets the After-Work Mood

 Barcode understood that need.
 The space carried the energy of people easing out of their professional selves.
 Food gave the night structure, while drinks and music gave it motion.
-That combination matters in a city where people often carry many versions of themselves at once.

 What Barcode Reveals About City Life